JamFactory: Description

-The Seppeltsfield studio and shop opened in 2013 as a regional extension, to support local craftspeople and as an tourism offering.
+The Seppeltsfield studio and shop opened in 2013 as a regional extension, to support local craftspeople and as a tourism offering.
 It is housed in an historic 1850s stables building, which has been extensively renovated.

 Directors To and Aiston describe JamFactory as "an institution is not only iconic but is a unique place where skilled traditional craftspeople mix their expertise within a curated and design focussed environment which can’t be compared to anything else in the country”.